What Is PIM: The Complete Guide

 Expand to global markets with product data that is presented in multiple languages to build loyalty and attract new buyers.

-Retailers and brands need an efficient and advanced PIM system to manage a vast variety of product information.
+Retailers and brands need an efficient and advanced PIM system to manage huge volumes of product information.
 The information is acquired from different sources - suppliers, retailers, brand owners, agencies and internal teams.
-They are usually in large volumes, different standards and inconsistent in formats.
+This data is poor in quality because it comes in large volumes, different standards and inconsistent in formats.

 A PIM system helps retailers organize, normalize and enrich product content that is consistent with every channel.

 What kind of data is managed in a PIM?

 Images, documents, music, videos, and other multimedia content

 Keywords, meta information, and promotional content